RN to BSN Program (Bachelor of Science in Nursing)

 |FCD 1351 or PSY 3300||Lifespan Development||3 credit hours|

 - Must have at least a C grade assigned in nutrition and all required science courses.

 - All prerequisites must be completed before starting the RN to BSN Program.

 - Two years of the same foreign language in high school or two college semesters of a single foreign language.

-Click here to do an informal self-evaluation of transfer credits.
+Perform an informal self-evaluation of transfer credits: transfer credits self-evaluation.

 Step 1.
 Complete or be in the process of completing required prerequisite coursework.